sketchfab/unreal-plugin/README.md

 An Unreal Importer plugin for Unreal Engine.
 Compatible with 4.18 onwards.
 Utilizes the tinygltf library for loading in the glTF 2.0 file format: https://github.com/syoyo/tinygltf

-This is a WIP.
-There is a lot of source code commented out and still being worked on.
-No code is final at this stage.

 ## Installation

 1. Open the Unreal Editor.